 Besides the above Alex once worked as a guide at the amazing New England Aquarium in Boston (and fed the penguins several times), was a Locations P.A. for Law & Order: Criminal Intent, drove across the country six or seven times, lived in a yurt for a summer in Bonny Doon, briefly got lost in the Atacama desert, and spent nine weeks backpacking across the Hawaiian islands with neither money nor towel.

-Off-Broadway & Downtown highlights: Buyer & Cellar (Rattlestick Theatre & Barrow St. Theatre); The Liquid Plain (Signature Theatre); Bullet for Adolf (New World Stages); GOODBAR (The Public Theater’s Under the Radar Festival); P.S.
-Jones and the Frozen City, Feeder (TerraNOVA Collective at the New Ohio and HERE Arts Center); En el Tiempo de las Mariposas, La Casa de los Espiritus (Repertorio Espanol); ReEntry, The Oxford Roof Climber's Rebellion (Urban Stages); Lenin's Embalmers (Ensemble Studio Theatre).
+Off-Broadway & Downtown highlights: Buyer & Cellar (Rattlestick Theatre & Barrow St. Theatre); The Liquid Plain (Signature Theatre); FireFlies (Atlantic Theater Company); GOODBAR (The Public Theater’s Under the Radar Festival); I Was Most Alive With You (Playwrights Horizons); En el Tiempo de las Mariposas, La Casa de los Espiritus (Repertorio Espanol); Lenin's Embalmers (Ensemble Studio Theatre).

-Regional, International & Tours highlights: Indecent (the Guthrie Theater); The Who's Tommy (Denver Center for the Performing Arts); Marley (Baltimore Center Stage); Buyer & Cellar (National Tour and London Premiere); The world premiere stage adaptation of Ralph Ellison’s Invisible Man (Court Theatre, Studio Theatre, Huntington Theatre); ReEntry (Baltimore Center Stage, Actors Theatre of Louisville, Roundhouse Theatre); La Casa de los Espiritus (Teatro Espressivo, Costa Rica; Mori Theater, Chile).
+Regional, International & Tours highlights: Indecent (the Guthrie Theater); The Who's Tommy (Denver Center for the Performing Arts); Marley (Baltimore Center Stage); Buyer & Cellar (National Tour and London Premiere); The world premiere stage adaptation of Ralph Ellison’s Invisible Man (Court Theatre, Studio Theatre, Huntington Theatre); ReEntry (Baltimore Center Stage, Actors Theatre of Louisville, Roundhouse Theatre); Little Shop of Horrors (The Kennedy Center); La Casa de los Espiritus (Teatro Espressivo, Costa Rica; Mori Theater, Chile).

 Alex was nominated for a Jeff Award and two New York Innovative Theatre Awards.